What is it, exactly?

 - Ask your doctor before taking over-the-counter medications as some medicines may affect your platelet function.

-See you again next time and hopefully this article puts you on the healing track!
+See you again next time and hopefully this article puts you on the healing track with ITP!

 Elaine Lewis, D.Hom., C.Hom.